BYRIO/krita-webdoc-zh/user_manual/working_with_images.rst

 Open Existing Document As Untitled Document
     This is a bit of an odd one, but it opens a file, and forgets where you saved it to, so that when pressing 'save' it asks you where to save it.
-Also called 'import' in other programs.
+This is also called 'import' in other programs.
 Create Copy from Current Image
     Makes a new copy of the current image.
 Similar to Open Existing Document As Untitled Document, but then with already opened files.